jhpyle/docassemble/_docs/initial.md

 ---
 {% endhighlight %}

-The `include` statement incorporates the questions in another [YAML] file, almost as if the contents of the other [YAML] file appeared in place of the `include` statement.
-When the `include`d file is parsed, files referenced within it will be assumed to be located in the `include`d file's package.
+The `include` block incorporates the questions in another [DALang] file, almost as if the contents of the other DALang file appeared in place of the `include` block.
+When the `include`d file is parsed, files referenced within it will be assumed to be part of the Steward containing the `include`d file.

-When a filename is provided without a package name, **docassemble** will look first in the `data/questions` directory of the current package (i.e., the package within which the [YAML] file being read is located), and then in the `data/questions` directory of [`docassemble.base`].
+When a filename is provided without specifying a Steward, the Steward conducting the interview session will look first in its own `data/questions` directory (i.e., the package within which the [DALang] file being read is located), and then in the `data/questions` directory of [`docassemble.base`].

-You can include question files from other packages by explicitly referring to their package names.
-E.g., `docassemble.helloworld:questions.yml` refers to the file `questions.yml` in the `docassemble/helloworld/data/questions` directory of that package.
+You can include [DALang] files from other Stewards by explicitly referring to that Steward's name.
+E.g., `docassemble.helloworld:questions.yml` refers to the DALang file `questions.yml` in the `docassemble/helloworld/data/questions` directory of the Steward named [helloworld].

 # <a name="im"></a>Images

-## <a name="image sets"></a>With attribution: `image sets`
+## <a name="image sets"></a>With Attribution: `image sets`

 {% highlight yaml %}
 ---